zchee/golang-wiki/SettingGOPATH.md

 # Unix systems

 `GOPATH` can be any directory on your system.
-In Unix examples, we will set it to `$HOME/go` (since Go 1.8, it's a default `GOPATH` on Unix-like systems).
+In Unix examples, we will set it to `$HOME/go` (the default since Go 1.8).
 Note that `GOPATH` must not be the same path as your Go installation.
 Another common setup is to set `GOPATH=$HOME`.

 ## Bash